eLearning typically requires 40% to 60% less employee time than learning the same material in a traditional classroom setting (Brandon Hall Study).

 If your eLearning will be boring, it will be a struggle to keep the participation and attention high.
 And this can hinder the success of the entire project.

-The best way to avoid this is to think of an engagement strategy for your eLearning website.
+The best way to avoid this is to think of an engagement strategy before building an eLearning website.

-Here are some ways that can help you keep your trainees awake and alert:
+Here are some ways you need to consider when you are on the way to make an eLearning website that can help you keep your trainees awake and alert:

 - Community interactions.